Craighead Institute Board of Directors

-Kent is the Vice-President and Director of Boojum Expeditions, Inc. and Honorary Consul of Mongolia for MT, ID and WY.
-He is the founder of the the Boojum Charitable Fund, a nonprofit supporting social projects in Mongolia.
+Kent is the Vice-President and Director of Boojum Expeditions, Inc. and Honorary Consul of Mongolia for Montana, Idaho, and Wyoming.
+He is the founder of the Boojum Charitable Fund, a non-profit supporting social projects in Mongolia.
 He also serves on the board of the Montana Center for International Visitors.

 Eldon J. Spencer, Jr.